kreker1207/travelapp/README.md

 ## Usage

-### Postman Collection
+### Postman

-To test the various routes and perform CRUD operations, import the provided Postman collection located at `./postman/TravelApp.postman_collection.json`.
-This collection contains pre-configured requests for different API endpoints.
+To test the various routes and perform CRUD operations you can use swagger - where showd examples of API endpoints.

 ### Authentication